kubernetes-sigs/aws-fsx-csi-driver/examples/kubernetes/dynamic_provisioning/README.md

   securityGroupIds: sg-086f61ea73388fb6b
 ```
 * subnetId - the subnet ID that the FSx for Lustre filesystem should be created inside.
-* securityGroupIds - a list of security group IDs that should be attached to the filesystem
+* securityGroupIds - a comman separated list of security group IDs that should be attached to the filesystem

 ### Edit [Persistent Volume Claim Spec](claim.yaml)
 ```